 - A new Linux distribution, with its first release in March 2020.

 - It requires relatively high-end hardware to work correctly (Minimum 8GB RAM, 40 GB Storage).

 This is a unique Linux distribution for KDE Plasma.
 I wanted to add this to this list because of only the out-of-the-box looks it provides.
 Nitrux is a Linux distribution based on Debian’s unstable SID branch.
 This only provides a customized KDE Plasma desktop that is enhanced with “plasmoids”, and Kvantum themes.
 Technically, the desktop is called NX-Desktop, a KDE Plasma variant with all those look and feel changes.
 This Linux distribution provides the latest KDE Plasma tech based on the Debian unstable branch and uses AppImage for application deployments.

 - One of the best-customized versions of the KDE Plasma desktop is available out of the box.

 - Aesthetically pleasing with Nitrix icons and themes with the power of Kvuntum.

-- Not a suitable distribution for beginners users of KDE Plasma
+- It is not a suitable distribution for beginner users of KDE Plasma.

 - Well-designed KDE Plasma ready to use for new users

-- Not so popular, and hence you may get less support in terms of forums, Google search.
+- Not so popular, and hence you may get less support in forums and Google searches.

 Honorary Mentions of other KDE Plasma-based Linux distributions